Helsinki Metro: 1967–69: Heavy rail plan

+In 1968 the mayor of Helsinki Teuvo Aura and the director of the VR Group Esko Rekola agreed that VR would take care of traffic to the north and west, and Helsinki City Transit would handle traffic on its own track to the east.
+In connection to this, the idea of a tight network of several light rail lines was abandoned and a decision was made to build two lines conforming to the railway track standard: one line from Haukilahti in Espoo to Puotinharju and another line, the so-called U-Metro line from Haaga via Erottaja and the Helsinki Market Square to Maunula, which would use the same track width as the main railway network in Finland.

 1969–82: Construction

+The decision to start construction of the metro was delayed because of votes held by the city council of Helsinki.
+The Left Alliance and some of the council members from the Swedish People's Party of Finland, as well as the liberals, supported construction of the metro, but the National Coalition Party opposed the project for the entirety of its design.
+Finally, on 7 May 1969 the city council made a decision to start the first phase of construction, and the decision was approved on 12 May.
+The idea was to have the construction of the line completed by the year 1977.

 Construction of a 2.8 km testing track from the depot in Roihupelto to Herttoniemi was begun in 1969 and finished in 1971.
 The first prototype train, units M1 and M2, arrived from the Valmet factory in Tampere on 10 November 1971, with further four units (M3–M6) arriving the following year.
 Car M1 burned in the metro depot in 1973.

 Excavating the metro tunnels under central Helsinki had begun in June 1971.
 Most of the tunneling work had been completed by 1976, excluding the Kluuvi bruise (Kluuvin ruhje), a wedge of clay and pieces of rock in the bedrock, discovered during the excavation process.
 To build a tunnel through the bruise an unusual solution was developed: the bruise was turned into a giant freezer, with pipes filled with Freon 22 pushed through the clay.
 The frozen clay was then carefully blasted away, with cast iron tubes installed to create a durable tunnel.
 Construction of the first stations, Kulosaari and Hakaniemi begun in 1974.
 The Kulosaari station was the first to be completed, in 1976, but construction of the other stations took longer.
 As the case with many underground structures in Helsinki, the underground metro stations were designed to also serve as bomb shelters.